niltnir/personal-ssg/pages/hobbies.md

 Now, onto my rant.

 I like anime where characters are unique and iconic.
-For me, it is an even bigger win if that uniqueness is represented directly in the character animation.
 This certainly does not mean the show has to be popular.
+In particular, one thing I look for is whether the essence of each character is represented directly in their animation/movement.
+If you watch carefully enough, you'll realize that this quality is actually quite rare among television productions.

 My current favorites are Miyazaki films, shows produced by Kyoto Animation (especially in the early 2000s), and shows directed by Yuasa.
 There are many